 If you want to use your own DNS entries instead of the default entries, run:

 microk8s kubectl edit configmap/coredns -n kube-system

-To connect the Gateway to the OpsRamp portal, which permits the gateway to register and communicate using a proxy server, log in to the Gateway manager WebUI,
+To connect the gateway to the cloud, which permits the gateway to register and communicate using a proxy server, log in to the gateway manager WebUI,

 https://<IPAddress>:5480, enter the proxy server details, and save.

 How to pull helm charts and images using a proxy external server?

 To pull helm charts and images using an external proxy server, configure the IP and port number of the proxy server details and restart the service: